» Need Electrical Help? Get a Quick Reply! Ask the Electrician

 I have found for example, that a 20 Amp 220Volt Double-Pole Switch works very well as an On / Off switch for Air Compressors as described in this electrical project.

-More about Wiring a 220 Volt Air Compressor
+See More about Electric Wiring for a 220 Volt Air Compressor

 House Wiring Circuits and Circuit Breakers